-- Clean animal protein from fish, poultry, meat and eggs
+- Clean animal protein from fish, poultry, meat, and eggs

 - One serving low sugar fruit per day

-Animal protein is surprisingly easier for the body to digest than plant protein and requires only stomach acid to digest, where plant protein requires significantly more work to free nutrients from the cellulose fibers that hold it bound.
-Plant protein also requires the proper levels of pancreatic enzymes for digestion which typically aren’t fully online with leaky gut/inflammatory skin conditions.
+Animal protein is surprisingly easier for the body to digest than plant protein and requires only stomach acid to digest, whereas plant protein requires significantly more work to free nutrients from the cellulose fibers that hold it together.
+Plant protein also requires the proper levels of pancreatic enzymes for digestion which typically aren’t fully in line with leaky gut/inflammatory skin conditions.
 Your pancreas will get back there eventually, and when it does, you’ll feel more sustained energy without the animal protein.

-All low sugar foods are anti-inflammatory, and so are healthy fats.
-You can reduce inflammation in your body including your skin by eating fatty fish.
+All low-sugar foods are anti-inflammatory, and so are healthy fats.
+You can reduce inflammation in your body, including your skin, by eating fatty fish.
 They’re rich in high-quality protein and heart-healthy anti-inflammatory omega-3 fats.
 Bake or grill a filet of wild-caught, fatty fish to serve over a salad or alongside roasted vegetables.

-- Fatty fish (salmon, tuna, anchovies and sardines)
+- Fatty fish (salmon, tuna, anchovies, and sardines)